 The future of modern dentistry is now available with Dr. Stephen Hoard.
 Using Laser technology in his New Bern, NC dentist office, Dr. Hoard offers his patients state of the art dental care.
 It is estimated that fewer than 10% of dentists have incorporated laser dentistry techniques into their practices and treatments.
+Laser dentistry is a general dentistry service that Dr. Hoard offers to patients that are a good fit for it.

 What Can Laser Dentistry Do?